 The lookup table for this device must be defined by a file and uses the industry standard 'Touchstone' format.
-The full details of this format are supplied as a separate document and maybe found on the SIMetrix install CDROM and at our web site.
+The full details of this format are supplied as a separate document and maybe found on the SIMetrix web site.
 Please visit "Further Documentation" on page 39 for details.
 The document is freely distributable under the terms described therein and may also be found at various Internet sites.